My-UofE/Workshop02-Instructions/README.md

 }
 ```

-You will find if you run this code as written there is a bug!
+You will find if you try to compile this code as written there is a bug!
 Check the error message shown and correct it.

 Add a second line of code to display the value of variable `x`.